 EATING

-You can eat a very light meal or snack 3 hours before your appointment to avoid nausea during treatment.
-A full stomach may lead to discomfort or increased risk of nausea when using nitrous oxide.
+No Food or Drink 3 hours prior to dental appointment time, A full stomach may lead to discomfort or increased risk of nausea when using nitrous oxide.

 HYDRATION